mongodb/mongo/src/mongo/db/timeseries/README.md

             <field1>: <maximum value of 'field1' across all measurements>,
             ...
         },
+        closed: <bool> // Optional, signals the database that this document will not receive any
+                       // additional measurements.
     },
     meta: <meta-data field (if specified at creation) value common to all measurements in this bucket>,
     data: {